GE2020: PAP up against SPP for third time in Bishan-Toa Payoh GRC

 Both sides successfully filed their nomination papers at Bendemeer Primary School on Tuesday (Jun 30).

 PAP and SPP went head to head in Bishan-Toa Payoh in the 2011 and 2015 General Elections.
-The PAP won both times, with 56.9 per cent and 73.6 per cent of the vote, respectively.
+The PAP won on both occasions, with 56.9 per cent and 73.6 per cent of the vote, respectively.

 Bishan-Toa Payoh has been reduced from a five- to a four-member constituency for this year’s election.
 Some areas were carved out to form Marymount SMC, while part of Potong Pasir SMC has been added to its boundaries.